-In reality, you can find scaled prospecting success through email and other communication without researching your prospects to death, but it takes a lot more work than you might want to believe.
+In reality, you can find scaled prospecting success through email and other communication without researching your prospects to death.
+It takes a lot more work than you might want to believe, though.

 What are the critical components of great outbound selling at scale?